Public Access to Sunscreens Coalition: Members of the PASS Coalition

 The PASS Coalition was co-founded in 2013 by Rich Gold, an attorney and lobbyist at Holland & Knight who represents companies in the sunscreen industry; Michael Werner, a healthcare attorney at Holland & Knight; and Joel Roberson, a public policy attorney at Holland & Knight.
 Individual charter members of the PASS Coalition, according to the organization's website, include Dr. Steven Q. Wang, Director of Dermatologic Surgery and Dermatology at Memorial Sloan Kettering Cancer Center in Basking Ridge, N.J.; Nadim Shaath, Ph.D, former chair of the chemistry department at the State University of New York at Purchase and current president of Alpha Research & Development Ltd., a developer of sunscreens and other products; Dr. Warwick Morison, president of the Skin Cancer Foundation, started in 1979 to educate the public and medical professionals about skin cancer; and Dr. Harry Fallick, a Philadelphia-area facial plastic and reconstructive surgery specialist who developed Tizo sunscreen.

 Corporate charter or supporting members of the PASS Coalition include: DeWolf Chemical Inc., Johnson & Johnson Consumer Inc., Edgewell Personal Care, L'Oreal, A.I.G.
-Technologies, Akzo Nobel Surface Chemistry LLC, Autumn Harp Inc., Product Quest LLC, Ross Organic, Raffaelo, Suncare Research Laboratories and McCullough & Associates.
+Technologies, Akzo Nobel Surface Chemistry LLC, Product Quest LLC, Ross Organic, Raffaelo, Suncare Research Laboratories and McCullough & Associates.

 Organizations that are supporting or charter members of the PASS Coalition include: Melanoma Research Foundation, Prevent Cancer Foundation, Skin Cancer Foundation, American Cancer Society Cancer Action Network, Melanoma Research Alliance, American College of Mohs Surgery, Shade Foundation and Sun Safe Tee Program.